 A structured onboarding process lays out the steps required for every new hire, so you can ensure all new employees get the right information at the right time.
-It provides a standardized experience for new hires, a repository of information for their onboarding, and a timeline for introductions and trainings so new hires know what to expect during their first weeks and months.Modelo gratuito de integração de funcionários
+It provides a standardized experience for new hires, a repository of information for their onboarding, and a timeline for introductions and trainings so new hires know what to expect during their first weeks and months.

-An effective onboarding process helps new team members feel welcome and empowered to learn.
-It also boosts productivity and encourages great talent to stay at your company longer.
+An effective onboarding program helps new team members feel welcome and empowered to learn.
+It also boosts productivity and job satisfaction, encouraging great talent to stay at your company longer.
 In fact, research by Brandon Hall Group reveals that employee onboarding can increase retention rates by 82%.
 However, only 12% of employees strongly agree that their organization does a great job of onboarding new employees.

 Build trust with feedback.
 Effective feedback is essential for workplace communication and employee engagement because it helps people grow and improve.
 Soliciting feedback from new hires encourages them to ask for what they need and demonstrates that you value their input.
-Conversely, giving feedback helps new team members learn and feel safe in their role, because they can trust that you’ll tell them if they’re doing something wrong.
+Conversely, giving feedback helps new colleagues learn and feel safe in their role, because they can trust that you’ll tell them if they’re doing something wrong.

-Assign a mentor or buddy for your new hire.
+Assign a mentor or onboarding buddy for your new hire.
 A mentor meets regularly with your new hire and is typically a peer on their team—in other words, a mentor is someone the new hire can talk to other than their manager, so they have a space to bring up issues in a low-pressure environment.
 Assigning a mentor during onboarding can also encourage people to stay with your team longer.
-According to a study by Deloitte, employees intending to stay with their organization for more than five years were twice as likely to have a mentor than those who planned to leave sooner.
+According to a case study at Randstad, employees who participated in mentoring programs were 49% less likely to leave, in addition to saving the company $3,000 per participant per year.